hynek/structlog/docs/loggers.rst

    >>> log.critical('this is too easy!')
    event='this is too easy!'

+The :ref:`Twisted example <twisted-example>` shows how easy it is for Twisted.

 Calling :func:`structlog.get_logger` without configuration gives you a perfectly useful :class:`structlog.PrintLogger` with the default values exaplained above.
 I don't believe silent loggers are a sensible default.